-Disinfectant use for kennels, catteries and vets surgeries
+Disinfectant use for kennels, catteries and vet surgeries

-There is no legal need to use a Defra approved disinfectant if you run a vets surgery, kennel or cattery, unless there is an outbreak of a notifiable animal disease.
+There is no legal need to use a Defra-approved disinfectant if you run a vet surgery, kennel or cattery, unless there is an outbreak of a notifiable animal disease.

 There is more information on the Defra disinfectant approval process and on the used to assess products for Defra approval.

 The relevant laws on disinfectant use are called disease orders.
 There are 4 specific disease orders for the following diseases: